 DAY 1: EARLY DEPARTURE

 The first morning guides will meet you at our office in Port McNeill, load gear, park vehicles and venture out to enjoy a glimpse of whale activity on our morning shuttle Sophia Island base camp.
 Guests and guides are dropped off at a nearby beach and paddle along the whale routes to base camp.
 Wildlife can be seen closeby on the water, in the trees and along the shoreline.
 Arrival at camp is within a hour of departure unless whales are passing by the island.
 It is far more than a quaint island.
 Keep your eyes open for whales passing by, yes, you can see them from camp.
 Robson Bight is visible just across the Strait.
 As evening arrives around 8 pm we light a small beach fire, roast marshmallows and chat what tomorrow might bring.
 Whale sightings are spontaneous and numerous.
-Evening visits are frequent
+Orca visit or pass by mid Strait on select evening.

 DAY 2: JOHNSTONE STRAIT